dishathakral/secure-bidirectional-messaging-system/README.md

-🛡️ Secure Bidirectional Messaging System
+Secure Bidirectional Messaging System
-A Python-based encrypted chat framework implementing Confidentiality, Integrity, and Authentication using RSA and AES.
+A Python-based encrypted chat framework implementing Confidentiality, Integrity, and Authentication using RSA and AES encryption.
-📘 Overview
+Overview
 This project demonstrates the design of a secure communication system that ensures:
-🔒 Confidentiality – using AES-256 encryption
+Confidentiality – using AES-256 encryption
-🧾 Integrity – using RSA digital signatures
-🔐 Authentication – via asymmetric key exchange
+Integrity – using RSA digital signatures Authentication – via asymmetric key exchange
 The system allows bidirectional, encrypted communication between a client and a multi-threaded server.
-⚙️ Features
+Features
 RSA-based public-key exchange and AES session key encryption Digital signatures for integrity verification
-AES-GCM symmetric encryption for confidentiality Multithreaded socket server (supports multiple clients) Classical ciphers (Caesar, Monoalphabetic, Transposition) added for comparative learning 🧩 Tech Stack
+AES-GCM symmetric encryption for confidentiality Multithreaded socket server supporting multiple clients Classical ciphers (Caesar, Monoalphabetic, Transposition) for comparative learning Tech Stack
+Python 3.10+
+Socket Programming
+RSA and AES Cryptography
+Multithreading
+cryptography and sympy libraries
-Python 3.10+, Socket Programming, RSA, AES, Cryptography Library, Multithreading 🚀 How to Run
+How to Run
 # 1. Install dependencies
 pip install cryptography sympy